ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/modules/simulate.rst

 the sensitivity analysis is conducted for.
 Sensitivities to thermo of individual species is also saved as semi normalized sensitivities dln(C_i)/d(G_j) where the units are given in 1/(kcal mol-1).
 The sensitivityThreshold is set to some value so that only sensitivities for dln(C_i)/dln(k_j) > sensitivityThreshold  or dlnC_i/d(G_j) > sensitivityThreshold are saved to this file.

+Uncertainty analysis can also be requested via input file options.
+For more details, see :ref:`uncertaintyanalysis`.
+The results of the analysis will be printed in the ``simulate.log`` file which is generated.